MicrosoftDocs/memdocs/sccm/core/plan-design/configs/site-size-performance-guidelines.md

 To investigate collection performance even deeper, you can use the Collection Evaluation Viewer (CEViewer) in the [Configuration Manager Toolkit](https://www.microsoft.com/download/details.aspx?id=50012).

 ### Discovery methods
 For baseline performance testing, run server-based discovery methods once a week, enabling delta discovery as appropriate to keep the data fresh during the week.
-The tests discover an object quantity proportional to the simulated enterprise size.
-The performance baseline test for heartbeat discovery also runs once a week.
+The tests should discover an object quantity proportional to the simulated enterprise size.
+The performance baseline test for heartbeat discovery should also run once a week.

 Discovery data is global data.
 A common performance-related problem is to misconfigure server-based discovery methods in a hierarchy, causing duplicate discovery of the same resources from multiple primary sites.
-Carefully configure discovery methods to optimize communication with the target service, such as Active Directory domain controllers, while avoiding duplication of the same discovery scope at multiple primary sites.
+Carefully configure discovery methods to optimize communication with the target service, such as Active Directory domain controllers, while avoiding duplication of the same discovery scope on multiple primary sites.

 ## General sizing guidelines